stfbk/mig/testplans/spid-cie-oidc/README.md

 You can start from an existing session, such as [s_CIE](implementations/spid-cie-oidc-django/input/mig-t/sessions/s_CIE) of spid-cie-oidc-django, and change the part of your RP.

-> if you need more details on how to write a session track, check [this section](https://github.com/stfbk/mig-t/blob/main/doc/language.md#session-track-user-actions) of the mig-t documentation
+> if you need more details on how to write a session track, check [this section](https://github.com/stfbk/mig-t/blob/main/doc/language.md#session-track-user-actions) of the mig-t documentation.

 > if you plan to push your RP on the mig repo, please put the session inside `input/mig-t/sessions/` folder.